Jeffrey Crowe is a partner in the Business Trial Practice Group in the firm's Orange County office, and Co-Leader of the Insurance Team.

 For consecutive years, Jeff’s peers have recognized him as one of the Best Lawyers in America for his work in Insurance – Litigation.

 Jeff is the editor and a frequent author of the Firm’s Insurance Law Blog, and has been a contributing editor of the Rutter Group’s California Practice Guide: Insurance Litigation.
-He is also actively involved in pro bono work.
+He is also actively involved in pro bono and volunteer work, including as a United Way e-Mentor for the Class of 2022 and 2023 e-Mentorship Program.

 - Barnett v.
 State Farm Gen. Ins.
 Co., 200 Cal.App.4th 536 (2011)